Brutal Russian general led troops that killed civilians

 The house was trashed, photographs show.
 Drawers had been ripped from desks and dressers.
 Clothes, books and papers were strewn all over the floor.
 What the Russians hadn’t stolen, they’d smashed.

 Pohranychnyi made his way out the back, to the far end of the long garden.
-There, as night was falling, he found something far worse: The bodies of two men — one with a crushed skull curled up like a child, his joints at strange angles; the other with red marks around his neck, who had bled out from his head and face onto a pink cloth.
+There, as night was falling, he found something far worse: the bodies of two men — one with a crushed skull curled up like a child, his joints at strange angles; the other with red marks around his neck, who had bled out from his head and face onto a pink cloth.

 The next morning, he brought the village head, the village priest and others to the site.
 Three more bodies had appeared overnight.
 The blood was fresh.
 Some of them had their eyes and hands bound.
 Two seemed to be dressed in clothes that weren’t their own.